alyab16/Age-Related-Risk-Analysis-of-COVID-19-Outcomes/README.md

 To run the analysis, you will need R and RStudio installed on your computer.
 You will also need to install the necessary R packages, which are listed at the beginning of the R Markdown file.

 Once you have everything set up, you can run the analysis by opening the `COVID-19 Age Group Analysis.Rmd` file in RStudio and clicking the "Knit" button.
 This will run the code and generate the `COVID-19 Age Group Analysis.pdf` file.

+## Note

+The data used in this project is up to date as of March 2024.
+For the most accurate and current results, you may need to update the data extraction sections with more recent URLs or use a different method to obtain the most recent stock and revenue data.